 “Regardless of how smart, talented, and well-trained you are/perform, you still have to talk about how you can improve,” says Breah Chambers, DNP, APRN, FNP-C, Clinical Assistant Professor at the University of Kansas School of Nursing.

-Breah first got involved in simulations as a graduate teaching assistant, assisting with running and writing scenarios.
+Breah first became involved in simulations as a graduate teaching assistant, helping to run and write scenarios.
 When she became a faculty member at the University of Kansas, she began teaching simulation.
 As a part of her teaching appointment, she had the opportunity to collaborate with the Zamierowski Institute for Experiential Learning (ZIEL):

-“We did some in-house debrief training which was helpful.
+“We did some in-house debriefing training which was helpful.
 I had heard of/tried to use the AI [Advocacy and Inquiry] questioning before but never understood where it came from or what the intention was behind it.
-Since I was the lead School of Nursing (SON) simulation faculty ZIEL and the SON sent me to a full- week CMS debriefing course.”
+Since I was the lead School of Nursing (SON) simulation faculty at ZIEL, the SON sent me to the full- week CMS debriefing course.”

 Breah took CMS’ Comprehensive Instructor Workshop, a course that has become essential for healthcare professionals, faculty members, and simulation center directors around the world.
 The five-day course focuses on simulation design and debriefing using the Debriefing with Good Judgment© method.
 Learning the theories and getting the chance to practice debriefing helped Breah master her skills:

 “Before I was using the AI questions and trying to uncover frames but I wasn’t sure about why I was doing all of that.
 This course gave me more practice with debriefing and simulation–building while helping ground all of those processes I’ve used before in a theoretical framework.
-This has been most important during our simulation curriculum revisions as I was recommending additional resources and faculty to our administration.”
+This was especially important during our simulation curriculum revisions as I was recommending additional resources and faculty to our administration.”